bladeacer/flexcyon/docs/docs/Styling/Callout-Metadata/combined-styling/page-10.md

 You can also use this colors in your own css snippets, they take the form of:
 > - `var(--color-color1-color2-mix)`: E.g. `var(--color-red-blue-mix)`
 > - `var(--color-color1-color2-mix-bg)`: E.g. `var(--color-red-blue-mix-bg)`

+Requires [this Style Settings option](../../Style-Settings/Editor/Accent-Colors/index.md#enabled-extended-color-palette) to be on